I am a dog owner who has naturally removed benign bumps from my pet. I like sharing tips how to do this with others.

 I gave my dog this treatment and his bump shrank until it was gone.

-1. Pour some hot water into a bowl.
-The water should be extremely warm, but not burning-hot.
+- Pour some hot water into a bowl.
+The water should be very warm, but not burning hot.
 Heat plays a major role in this treatment.

-3. Dip more cotton balls into the water.
+- Dip more cotton balls into the water.
 Squeeze out the excess and pour some castor oil onto the warm cotton.
-Apply to tumor.
+Apply to growth.
 Leave in place until it begins to cool.

-By the end of the fourth day the tumor began to shrink.
-At the end of the week it was completely gone.
+- I repeated this treatment three times a day for one week.
+By the end of the fourth day, the growth began to shrink.
+By the end of the week, it was completely gone.

-• If the tumor is inside the dog's nose or mouth, it's a little more difficult to get rid of but the castor oil should still work.
+- If the growth is inside the dog's nose or mouth, it's a little more difficult to get rid of, but the castor oil should still work.

-• The tumor doesn't usually get bigger before it gets smaller.
+- The growth doesn't usually get bigger before it gets smaller.
 If your dog's bump gets bigger even after a few days of this treatment, I suggest taking your dog to a vet to see what's in the bump.